 Marques'Almeida Patent-Leather Bucket Hat (£74)

 Style Notes: This item's popularity probably has a lot to do with the fact that The Matrix was such a huge hit—everyone wanted to wear Neo's long leather coat.
-But because that maxi silhouette isn't exactly practical (and is more associated with goth kids), it evolved into this shorter form instead, as seen on Winona Ryder and on Kate Moss.
+But because that maxi silhouette isn't exactly practical, it evolved into this shorter form instead, as seen on Winona Ryder and on Kate Moss.
 Today, you'll rarely find a cool girl in a leather blazer—it's all about the classic biker.

 & Other Stories Belted Workwear Leather Jacket (£299)

 Style Notes: As modelled here by Victoria Beckham, pedal pushers weren't shorts or trousers, and they definitely weren't cropped kick-flares.
 They sat somewhere in a no man's land.
 Very popular at Tammy Girl.
 These were filed under "never to wear again," but then, influencers have been experimenting once more…

 & Other Stories Linen Blend Relaxed Crepe Trousers (£75)